 The hackers claim that immediately after the breach, they notified Acer management, and Acer has since taken the affected server offline.

 Samples were provided of the alleged hack showing internal documents and sensitive employee information.

 The samples show data from as recent as October 14, indicating that the alleged hack took place sometime around this date.

-The hackers are also alleging that they managed to find vulnerabilities pertaining to Acer’s Malaysian and Taiwanese servers too.
+The hackers are also alleging that they managed to find vulnerabilities in Acer’s Malaysian and Taiwanese servers too.

-Desorden claims that they carried out the hack in order to “prove our point that Acer is a global network of vulnerable servers”.
+Desorden claims that they carried out the hack to “prove our point that Acer is a global network of vulnerable servers.”

 When asked about their motivations, Desorden told Privacy Affairs that their hacks are financially motivated.

 We believe security online security matters and its our mission to make it a safer place.